 It is interesting that most people perceive wolves and dogs to be dramatically different animals.
 One is a popular companion animal, one of the most common pets in the world, and has the perfect disposition to be a pet.
 The other is not only seen as a wild animal that should never be a pet, but it is also feared as dangerous.

-Wolves are seen as ferocious killers even to people who love and revere them.
+Wolves are seen as ferocious killers even by people who love and revere them.
 When wolves are not hated, they are romanticized; they are rugged, cunning, and raw, coming to represent the sheer beauty and brutality of nature.

 These two animals are not even considered to be separate species.
-Dogs, with the scientific name Canis Lupus familiaris are said to be a subspecies of the grey wolf (Canis lupus).
-This is why you’ll hear people say that the word ‘wolf dog hybrid’ is inaccurate, because the two animals are not genetically distinct enough.
+Dogs, with the scientific name Canis Lupus familiaris, are said to be a subspecies of the grey wolf (Canis lupus).
+This is why you’ll hear people say that the word "wolf-dog hybrid" is inaccurate because the two animals are not genetically distinct enough.

 There are 38 subspecies of the grey wolf, including dingoes, Mongolian wolves, and red wolves.
 Dogs are said to have descended from an extinct subspecies, not the grey wolf directly; grey wolves are only their closest living relatives.
 The origin of domesticated dogs is unclear and often contested.

-There are some clear distinct differences between pure wolves and domesticated dogs.
+There are some clear, distinct differences between pure wolves and domesticated dogs.
 Some of these include:

 - Wolves and wolfdogs have one breeding season and give birth once a year.
 Dogs can breed at all times of the year.

 - Dogs are somewhat more omnivorous than wolves, possessing a gene for the digestion of grains and starches.

 - As a consequence of domestication, all domesticated dogs are associated with humans and to some degree have less fear of them and stressful novel situations.